Skip to main content

 Common Issues

-1. Cache Not Working: Verify cache is enabled and Redis is accessible
+1. Cache Not Working: verify caching.type is set on the route and Redis is reachable (if configured)

-2. High Memory Usage: Adjust TTL values and monitor cache size
+2. High Memory Usage: reduce TTL and monitor cache size

-3. Redis Connection Issues: Check Redis server status and credentials
+3. Redis Connection Issues: check Redis server status and network configuration

 Next Steps